ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 - **Effects:** Reduces the token balance of the contract and increases that of the payee if the transaction is validated successfully.

 #### withdrawSignedAndSwapRouter
-- **Purpose:** Executes a signed withdrawal combined with a swap operation through a specified router, allowing for complex transaction patterns including cross-chain transfers if required.
+- **Purpose:** Executes a signed withdrawal combined with a swap operation through a specified router.
 - **Visibility:** Public, Virtual
 - **Modifiers:** `nonReentrant`
 - **Parameters:**